Lisa N. Powell, DMD, MS, PA

-If you have missing teeth that you are looking to replace and are located in Cary, dental implant specialist Dr. Lisa Powell can help you.
+If you have missing teeth that you are looking to replace, dental implant specialist Dr. Lisa Powell can help you.
 Dr. Powell places dental implants, and creates full smile makeovers.

 Dental implants have numerous benefits over traditional restorations such as bridges or dentures.
 Unlike a bridge or denture, an implant provides a fixed solution to having removable dental appliances.
 The procedure consists of a titanium screw being placed directly into the jawbone to replace a missing or destroyed tooth root.
 The implant is allowed a specific amount of time to fuse with the bone and then Dr. Powell is able to place the natural-looking restoration.
 Dental implants are commonly used to replace a single tooth, multiple teeth, and even a full arch.
 On this page we provide in depth information on dental implants in hopes that the information will allow you to make a more informed decision about whether the procedure is right for you.

 Dr. Powell uses implants that are very strong, durable, and last many years; but, on occasion they will have to be re-tightened or replaced due to normal wear.

 Reasons for Dental Implants:

 - Replace one or multiple missing teeth without affecting adjacent teeth.